dimitri/pginstall/README.md

       parameter, in order to control where to store the extension's scripts and auxilliary control files and documentation, separately from the main control file.

+## The `pginstall` Build Farm

+The *Build Farm* is a service of the *Repository Server*, and the *Repository Server* itself is a buildfarm member by default.

+Each *Animal* in the *Build Farm* is running a full server, and may or may not serve a repository.
+A PostgreSQL database service is only needed to run the repository, running a *Bare Animal* does not require the database service.

+Each *Animal* provides at least one *PostgreSQL Server Development Environment* such as provided by a `postgresql-server-dev-X.Y` debian package.

+Each *Animal* must register itself to its *Repository Server*, and the local `server` configuration item is then published.
+The `server` must be an URI that the *Repository Server* knows how to communicate with using the `HTTP` protocol.

+When registering the *Animal* published to the *Repository Server* its specification, which are the detailed list of the PostgreSQL development environments available, local architecture and other relevant platform information.

+The *Repository Server* can then ask an *Animal* to build an extension using the HTTP URL `/animal/build/extname`, sending the full path of the `pg_config` to use, and the result is the archive artefact obtained with the specified `pg_config` build setup.

+TODO: Maybe send an URI where to publish the artefact instead, and have the
+      `animal/build/extname` return the build log while it happens instead.
+      When it's done, the animal can then hit previously given URI and `PUT` there the just build artefact.

 #### What is a platform